Takht-e-Sulaiman: In mythology

 Ibn Battuta named Takht-e-Sulaiman as Kōh-e Sulaymān, "Mount of Solomon".
-A legend, recorded by imhas it that Prophet Solomon climbed this mountain and looked out over the land of Hindustan, which was then "covered with darkness".
+A legend, recorded by him, has it that Prophet Solomon climbed this mountain and looked out over the land of Hindustan, which was then "covered with darkness".
 After staying on the peak, he turned back without descending into this new frontier, and so the peak got named after him.

 According to the Pashtun mythology, Qais Abdur Rashid, said to be the legendary ancestor of the Pashtun people, is buried on top of Takht-e-Sulaiman, which gives the peak the local Pashto name of Da Kasī Ghar (د کسي غر, "Mountain of Qais").

 Tourism

 Takht-e-Sulaiman is surrounded by olive groves and pine-nut (chalghoza) forests, and hosts wild animals like markhors, wolves, rabbits, eagles and partridges.
 Royalty from the Gulf Arab states are known to hunt precious birds in the region.